-This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of October 14th, 2021
+This resource has been A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary. by a member of The Open Sanctuary Project’s staff as of October 14th, 2021

 It can be a challenge to ensure chicken residents have healthy, happy lives after coming to a sanctuary, and there are many different aspects of care to consider each day.
 Unfortunately, toxic and poisonous hazards are sometimes overlooked in the hustle and bustle of operating a sanctuary.
 While minor exposure to many of these toxins is unlikely to cause serious problems, large amounts can cause severe health issues and sadly, even death.
 Many chickens may instinctively avoid toxic plants or avoid them because many are bitter to the taste.
 However, some toxins are highly dangerous even in small amounts and others are quite palatable.
 To help ensure you never run into this problem, we have compiled this resource of common plants and other potentially toxic things that have been known to be a problem for chickens.